Code-Institute-Submissions/stream1project-4/readme.md

 Media page      - Carousel cycles pictures automatically or when users click the appropriate arrows.
 A compromise had to be made with the size of the carousel due to the varying image dimensions.
                 - Video plays when user clicks the play button.
 This is just a sample video to demonstrate the technology working.
                 - Audio file plays.
 This is just a test file to demonstrate the functionality works.
 OGG file not included as all browsers support mp3 according to W3 schools.
+                - Audio and video players dont show download button.
+                - Audio and video players are the same width when scaled.
+Bio page        - Logo animation works on hover.
+                - Bio text displayed and spaced correctly.
+                - Links embeded to tools used section where applicable, and highlight green when hovered.

 Accreditation:
 Video and some images were used from royalty free online resources.
 Hover CSS licenced for use already.